robalaban/dotfiles/vim/README.md

 ## Vim Setup

 Vim is not my primary code editor - however I do find myself using it from time to time for quick edits.
-Bootstraped with [Vim Bootstrap](https://vim-bootstrap.com/)
+Minimal configuration only.

 ### Pre-requisits